prpatil/csml_rep/README.md

 # csml_rep
-## Code to replicate analyses from "Training Replicable Predictors in Multiple Studies"
+## Code to reproduce analyses from "Training Replicable Predictors in Multiple Studies"

 ### Files